 The purpose of the Folklorico and Mariachi Association will be to educate others on the diversity of the Mexican culture through dance and music.
 The primary goal of FAMA will be to spread more cultural awareness and establish a more welcoming environment for students on campus.
 Members will gain experience in the arts through studies in Ballet Folklorico and Mariachi music, participate in social services, and motivate low-income students in pursuing higher education.
 Each participant will have the opportunity to gain leadership skills, to contribute to the artistic development of the group(s), and to inspire others to take on the responsibility for cultural awareness.

-For more information, contact Kimberly Ramirez at email@example.com
+For more information, please contact Kimberly Ramirez at firstname.lastname@example.org.

 Filipino Ugnayan Student Organization considers cultural identity, self-esteem, academic performance, and the holistic development of the Filipino/Filipino-American student.
-FUSO is here to support not only the Filipino/Filipino-American students on campus, but all students who have interest in learning about the Filipino culture and what it means to be Filipino/Filipino-American.
+We believe that awareness and an appreciation of one's culture are important to one's identity.
+We strive to provide our members with opportunities to learn more about themselves and the beauty of the Filipino culture.
+We are also an organization focused on assisting students of Filipino descent academically, socially, and educationally.
+FUSO is here to support not only the Filipino/Filipino-American students on campus, but all students who have interest in learning about the Filipino culture and discovering interconnections between the Filipino culture with other cultures.

 General meeting is every Tuesday at 12:15 p.m. in Serra Hall 211.

-For more information, contact Ansley Dela Rojo at firstname.lastname@example.org.
+For more information, please contact Aly Zamora at email@example.com.

 The International Student Organization acts as a support group and representative of international students of USD, cater to the needs of the international student body, make them feel welcome upon their arrival, help them adjust to life in the US and to USD, get well acquainted and involved with the USD community as well as the USD community, help them deal with the feeling of homesickness, aid students in dealing with culture shock, organize programs of interest to them, facilitate their participation and interaction with the ISO and OISS, serve the USD campus community, and promote multicultural awareness on campus.

-For more information, contact Paulina Canizales at email@example.com.
+For more information, please contact Claudio Trespalacios at firstname.lastname@example.org.

 The purpose of the Jewish Student Union shall be to create a Jewish community on campus.
 The organization is not limited to Jewish students and all are welcome.
 We would like to create involvement in Israel, understanding of Jewish culture, and values.
 Our goal is to create a community of awareness.